 While the data shows that working with nearshore and offshore partners is widely accepted and fruitful, there are pros and cons to consider.

-This post is designed to help companies avoid potential negative effects of outsourcing.
+This post is designed to help companies avoid IT outsourcing risks.
 To accomplish this, we’re going to take three common issues outsourcers have with their partners and give you actionable advice to avoid falling into the same trap.

 Think about it: If a team is too short on bandwidth or specialized experience to complete a project, it’s unfair for their nearshore partner to not bring a layer of proactivity and suggestions to the table.